Network Innovation Grants

 This grant program is available to past and current Switzer Fellows as well as nonprofit organizations.
 The Network Innovation Grants Program was created in 2012 to replace and enhance the former Switzer Collaborative Initiatives Fund.
 Through this program, the Foundation will help Fellows test and improve their thinking with input from the Network, provide funding to concepts that seem most promising, and have Fellows share results and invite further feedback.
 Initial ideas are evaluated by staff and shared with the Switzer Network to generate further interest.

-Grant requests of up to $40,000 will be reviewed on a rolling basis.
+Although grant requests of up to $40,000 will be considered, this fund is most appropriate for smaller requests for seed projects and strategic initiatives.
 (See How to Apply for more information on procedures and deadlines.)

 Sample Network Innovation ideas include: